Allocating Positional Goods: A Mechanism Design Approach: Introduction

+As an extension, I consider alternative specifications of status, including convex or concave specifications, varying concerns about same-tier consumption, and signaling-based formulations.
+The revenue maximization result also extends to the setting where different tiers of positional goods differ in intrinsic quality (à la \citet{MussaRosen1978}).
+In addition, motivated by the priority services application, I allow the seller to delay service and use excessive waiting time as an ordeal mechanism to screen consumers.
+Instead of excluding types with negative virtual valuations, the revenue-maximizing mechanism serves them with excessive waiting time.
+Finally, I study a variant of the model where higher types obtain \emph{lower} net utility from purchasing the good so that agents have incentives to overreport.

-\paragraph{Literature Review.} The idea that the consumer's utility depends on the comparison with others' consumption dates back to \cite{Veblen1899} \cite[see also][]{Duesenberry1949, Leibenstein1950, BagwellBernheim1996}.
-Since \cite{Hirsch1976} introduced the concept of positional good, the status interdependence in preference has been formally modeled and studied by \cite{Frank1985, Frank2005, Frank2008}, \cite{Robson1992}, and \cite{HopkinsKornienko2004}. \footnote{ Another strand of literature uses the \citeauthor{Duesenberry1949} formulation that stems from \cite{Duesenberry1949} and \cite{Pollak1976} (see the survey by \cite{Truyts2010}), which assumes the consumer's utility depends on the consumption of others in addition to their absolute consumption. } This literature focuses on consumer choice in the presence of positional externalities and the welfare effects of changes in the income distribution and government policies (e.g., luxury tax).
+\paragraph{Literature Review.} The idea that consumers' utility depends on comparisons with others' consumption dates back at least to \cite{Veblen1899} \citep[see also][]{Duesenberry1949, Leibenstein1950, BagwellBernheim1996}.
+The theoretical literature on positional goods focuses on consumer choice in purchasing positional goods and the welfare effects of income distribution and government policies \citep{Frank1985, Frank2005, Frank2008,Robson1992,HopkinsKornienko2004}. \footnote{ Another strand of literature uses the formulation that stems from \cite{Duesenberry1949} and \cite{Pollak1976} (see the survey by \cite{Truyts2010}), which assumes the consumer's utility depends on others' consumption in addition to their absolute consumption.
+Empirical evidence of positional goods and externalities includes \cite{Luttmer2005}, \cite{AlpizarCarlssonJohansson-Stenman2005}, \cite{CarlssonJohansson-StenmanMartinsson2007}, \cite{BursztynFermanFiorin2018}. } This paper complements the literature by studying the supply side: the monopolist provision of positional goods.